taotriad/BabySomnia/Reason_hints.md

 * A bust with tape over its mouth from BOCA
 * The chalice with red liquid from Odd Eye
 * The gun from R.o.S.E.
 BLUE
-* The hand reaching through the picture frame from BEcause
+* The hand reaching through the picture frame from Good Night
 * There's also a MongMongie

 The person walking constantly changing looks and outfits represent the members,